jlehtine/ai-chatter/README.md

 This chat app is configured using script properties.

-Please note that also chat histories are stored as script properties.
-These properties have a property name with prefix `_history` and they are used as runtime data, not for configuration.
+Please note that also chat histories and per-space language model instsructions are stored as script properties.
+These properties have a property name with prefix `_history` or `_instructions` and they are used as runtime data, not for configuration.

 ### Sensitive properties